1. Linear Models#

 Fig. 1.1 Linear classification example.
 (Source: [Murphy, 2022], iris_logreg.ipynb)#

-To achieve such classification ability we have to introduce a new hypothesis function \(h(x)\).
-A reasonable choice would be to model the probability that \(y=1\) given \(x\) with a function \(h:\mathbb{R}\rightarrow [0,1]\).
-In the logistic regression approach
+To achieve such classification ability, we have to introduce a new hypothesis function \(h(x)\).
+A reasonable choice would be to model the probability that “\(y=1\) given \(x\)” with a function \(h:\mathbb{R}\rightarrow [0,1]\).
+The logistic regression approach is

 (1.21)#\[ h(x) = \varphi ( \vartheta^{\top} x ) = \frac{1}{1+e^{-\vartheta^{\top} x}}, \]